-In template 20.5, ‘Provisions for commitments and guarantees given’ shall include provisions measured under IAS 37, the credit losses of financial guarantees treated as insurance contracts under IFRS 4, and the provisions on loan commitments and financial guarantees under the impairment requirements of IFRS 9 and provisions for commitments and guarantees under national GAAP based on BAD in accordance with paragraph 11 of this Part.
+In template 20.5, ‘Provisions for commitments and guarantees given’ shall include provisions measured under IAS 37, the credit losses of financial guarantees treated as insurance contracts under IFRS 17, and the provisions on loan commitments and financial guarantees under the impairment requirements of IFRS 9 and provisions for commitments and guarantees under national GAAP based on BAD in accordance with paragraph 11 of this Part.

-In template 20.7, loans and advances not held for trading, trading or held for sale shall be reported with the classification by NACE Codes on a ‘country-by-country’ basis.
-NACE Codes shall be reported with the first level of disaggregation (by ‘section’).
-Loans and advances subject to impairment shall refer to the same portfolios as referred to in paragraph 93 of this Part.

-Tangible and intangible assets: assets subject to operating lease (21)

-For the purposes of the calculation of the threshold in Article 9(e) of this Regulation, tangible assets that have been leased by the institution (lessor) to third parties in agreements that qualify as operating leases under the relevant accounting framework shall be divided by the total of tangible assets.

-Under IFRS, assets that have been leased by the institution (as lessor) to third parties in operating leases shall be broken down by measurement method.

 Asset management, custody and other service functions (22)

-For the purposes of the calculation of the threshold in Article 9(f) of this Regulation, the amount of ‘net fee and commission income’ shall be the absolute value of the difference between ‘fee and commission income’ and ‘fee and commission expense’.
-For the same purposes, the amount of ‘net interest’ shall be the absolute value of the difference between ‘interest income’ and ‘interest expenses’.
+.

 Fee and commission income and expenses by activity (22.1)

 The fee and commission income and expenses shall be reported by type of activity.
+In addition, fee and commission income and expenses from crypto assets services as defined in MICA Regulation, Article 3, point 16 shall be reported separately.
 Under IFRS, this template shall include fee and commission income and expenses other than both of the following:

 amounts considered for the calculation of the effective interest of financial instruments (IFRS 7.20.(c));